 Cross-Selling and Up-selling: What is the Difference?

-Before we will tell you how to use machine learning to increase your sales and customer loyalty, let us quickly explain to you the difference between cross-selling and upselling.
+Before we will tell you how to use machine learning in finance and marketing, to increase your sales and customer loyalty.
+Let us quickly explain to you the difference between cross-selling and upselling.
 So, cross-selling focuses on complementary products.
 For instance, if a customer buys a bicycle, they may also be interested in buying a helmet or knee pads.
 The McDonalds famous phrase “Would you like fries with that?” is a great example of cross-selling.
 It allows the company to sell more than 4 million kilograms of fries per day.

 In turn, upselling is about reaching existing customers and offering them an opportunity to upgrade the product they have already purchased or to buy a more expensive item.
 The upselling campaign of Spotify is just brilliant.
 Customers clearly see the benefits of the Premium account in comparison with the Free one, and are more likely to upgrade.